 Our favorite summer tips just for you (Act Blue)

 SUMMER SALE - Up to 30% off (Charles Simon)

 Sumer Hot Savings You Don’t Want to Miss (8fit)

 The entire month of July celebrates Independent Retailer Month.
 The month-long observance offers an opportunity for us to showcase local small businesses.

-In the 1980s, July was selected as National Anti-Boredom month because after Independence Day, there isn’t a lot going on by way of holidays and celebrations.
-Anti-Boredom month encourages us to identify what makes us bored and find ways to combat it!
+In the 1980s, July was selected as National Anti-Boredom Month because, after Independence Day, there isn’t a lot going on in the way of holidays and celebrations.
+Anti-Boredom Month encourages us to identify what makes us bored and find ways to combat it!

-Newsletter idea: Celebrate Anti-Boredom month by offering your subscribers various ways to fight the boredom bug.
-Use email automation to make it a series where each day subscribers can be inspired by a new activity.
-(Especially handy for parents of kids on summer holidays).
+Newsletter idea: Celebrate Anti-Boredom Month by offering your subscribers various ways to fight the boredom bug.
+Use email automation to make a series where each day subscribers can be inspired by a new activity.
+(Especially handy for parents of kids on summer holidays)

 In most places July is hot and sticky, that’s why July is Ice Cream Month!
 It’s the perfect frosty treat to cool down during summer.

 Newsletter idea: Add creative and delicious ice cream recipes in a special block at the bottom of your July newsletters